oogunfile/inversematrix-calculator/README.md

 # Inverse Matrix Calculator

 ## Description
 This repository contains a C++ implementation for calculating the inverse of a square matrix.
 The program is designed with efficiency in mind and utilizes optimized algorithms for matrix operations.
 It's intended for educational purposes, showcasing algorithmic implementation and can be used as a component in larger systems where matrix inversion is required.
+In this project, LU decomposition was used to find the inverse of a matrix.
+L is the lower triangle of a matrix and U is the upper triangle of the matrix.
+It is worth noting that P is a permutation matrix.

 ## Features
 - Efficient inverse matrix computation